phillipclapham/neuroweaver/README.md

 ### How to Contribute

-- GitHub Repository: Visit our GitHub repository to access the code, report issues, or submit pull requests.
+- GitHub Repository: Visit our GitHub repository to access the code, report issues and feedback, or submit pull requests.
-- Community Forums: Participate in our community forums or discussion boards to share experiences and ask questions.
 - Contact Us: Reach out via email or social media channels to provide feedback or inquire about collaboration opportunities.

 ## Conclusion 🎯